-Extents of regional interaction involving people whose material culture is classified in one of the named archeological units can be determined by (1) identifying artifacts of Heart River basin origin in distant archeological sites and (2) identifying artifacts of distant origin in Heart River sites.
+Extents of regional interaction involving people whose material culture is classified in one of the named archaeological units can be determined by (1) identifying artifacts of Heart River basin origin in distant archaeological sites and (2) identifying artifacts of distant origin in Heart River sites.
 Can any Plains Archaic artifacts be specified which are distinctly of Heart River basin origin?
+What lithic raw materials from distant sources are recovered at sites in the Heart River Study Unit?

 A priority is to establish a Plains Archaic cultural chronology for the HRSU based on chronometrically dated components.
-Single component deposits need to be identified and sampled by controlled hand excavation in order to learn more about subsistence practices, technologies, and artifact styles.
+Single component deposits need to be identified and sampled by controlled hand excavation to learn more about subsistence practices, technologies, and artifact styles.